Have questions about donating blood with NYBC? Find answers to common questions about eligibility, the donation process, and what to expect.

 You can safely donate your whole blood every 8 weeks, automated red cells every 16 weeks, platelets every 7 days up to 24 times each year, and plasma every 28 days.

 Yes there are several.
-Please read the restrictions or call 800.688.0900 for the most up-to-date information on your medical eligibility.
+Please read the restrictions or contact our medical team.

 It depends on what the vaccination was for, and deferral times will vary.
-Please read the restrictions or call 800.688.0900 to learn about a specific and/or recent vaccination.
+Please read the restrictions or contact our medical team to learn about a specific and/or recent vaccination.

 The needle insertion feels like a little pinch—other than that, most donors feel no discomfort.